 Dionysus, the god of winemaking, harvest, theatre, joy, fertility and some very mystical rituals, got all his attributes from the benefits that wine offered to ancient Greeks through all its colours and tastes, as similarly to now- wine escorted all major meals and parties.

 It was as today is- a lubricant of social events and would work equally well if one wanted to attend, or even if one felt uncomfortable and would prefer to stay home watching a TV show (a glass of white wine would be my choice).

-So, covering the needs of both party-goers and home-bodies, Greek climate through sunshine, low average rainfall and fertile soil helps the some 300 grape varieties (some of them date way back) to grow healthily and strongly.
+So, covering the needs of both party-goers and home-bodies, Greek climate through sunshine, low average rainfall and fertile soil helps some 300 grape varieties (some of them dating way back) to grow healthily and strongly.

 Top six Greek varieties →